chris-gibs/CardGameApp/README.md

 # Implementation Plan
 Below is a link to my Trello Board for the development of this terminal application:
 [Trello Board](https://trello.com/b/YOqtuuu1/cmgterminalapp)

+Quite a bit has changed since that initial design.
+A lot of the methods have changed but the overall features are still in place.

 # Source Control Repository
 Below is a link to my Github repository for the source control management of this terminal application: